akveo/nebular/docs/articles/security/acl-configuration.md

 ## Role Provider

-But, in our example the role is "hardcoded", which in the real world app would be dynamic and depend on the current user.
+But, in our example, the role is "hardcoded", which in the real world app would be dynamic and depend on the current user.

 Assuming that you already have `Nebular Auth` module fully configured and functioning based on `JWT` we will adjust the example to retrieve a role from the user token.